Sign up for this email series:

 CT scans are often less expensive than MRI scans and can distinguish fusing of bones better than either MRI or X-ray.
 Radiation exposure can be a concern with CT scans.

-C-reactive protein levels measure the amount of inflammation in the body.
+C-reactive protein (CRP) levels measure the amount of inflammation in the body.
 Taken by themselves, they are not indicative of much, since inflammation can have many different causes.
 However, if high CRP levels are accompanied by other signs and symptoms of axial spondyloarthritis, it may make a diagnosis seem more likely.
 CRP levels are considered raised when they exceed 10 milligrams per liter of blood.

-Also known as “sed rate,” ESR is another indication of inflammation in the body.
+Also known as “sed rate,” erythrocyte sedimentation rate (ESR) is another indication of inflammation in the body.
 ESR is measured by putting a sample of blood in a tube and seeing how many red blood cells sink to the bottom of the tube in an hour.
 Any reading over 20 millimeters per hour is abnormal, but readings over 100 may be a stronger sign of an autoimmune condition.
-Like CRP levels, the test doesn’t indicate the cause of inflammation, but it can point toward a diagnosis when there are other symptoms of axial spondyloarthritis.
-Less than 70 percent of people with ankylosing spondylitis show a high ESR level when tested.

 Axial spondyloarthritis may be diagnosed in cases where someone has experienced chronic back pain for at least three months, starting before age 45, and either of the following criteria are present: